 The Group has been taking initiatives to diversify its business with an objective to broaden its income stream and expand into targeting segments.
-Apart from striving to restore its existing travel services and air ticketing agency businesses, the Group has been actively exploring the business of development and operation of cultural and tourist attractions, leveraging on its expertise and operational experience in the tourism market.
+Apart from striving to restore its existing travel services and air ticketing agency businesses, the Group has been actively exploring the business of development and operation of cultural and tourist attractions, leveraging its expertise and operational experience in the tourism market.

-In 2020, the Group started to focus on the business of development and management of tourist attractions in the PRC.
-In June 2020, the Group cooperated with two local companies in Ningbo and set up a joint venture company, which is principally engaged in the tourism management and development of Yinjiang Town, Haishu District, Ningbo.
-In March 2021, an associated company of the Group cooperated with a state-owned company under the Government of Beilun District, Ningbo and set up a joint venture company, which has the re-development and operation rights of Jiufeng Mountain Scenic Area (九峰山景區) (National 4A Tourist Attractions) located in Ningbo.
-It is expected that the Group will continue to focus on the business of development and management of tourist attractions in PRC.
+In March 2021, an associated company of the Group cooperated with a state-owned company under the Government of Beilun District, Ningbo and set up a joint venture company, which has the re-development and operation rights of Jiufeng Mountain Scenic Area\ (九峰山景區) (National 4A Tourist Attractions) located in Ningbo.
 The Board believes that efforts in obtaining and operating valuable tourist attractions located in the suburban areas will provide more business opportunities to the Group by facilitating its further development in the cultural tourism sector and contributing to its stable revenue growth.